YDK-Solutions/ydk/README.md

 [![Coverage Status](https://coveralls.io/repos/github/CiscoDevNet/ydk-gen/badge.svg?branch=master)](https://coveralls.io/github/CiscoDevNet/ydk-gen?branch=master)

-**ydk-gen** is a developer tool that can generate API bindings to YANG data models for, today, Python.
-Work is underway to support C++, and the ydk-gen may be used as the starting point for supporting bindings to any language.
+**ydk-gen** is a developer tool that can generate API bindings to YANG data models for, today, Python and C++, with planned future support for other language bindings.

 Other tools and libraries are used to deliver ydk-gen's functionality.
 In particular:

-* YANG model analysis and code generation is implemented as an extension to [pyang](https://github.com/mbj4668/pyang)
+* YANG model analysis and code generation is implemented using APIs from the [pyang](https://github.com/mbj4668/pyang) library
-* Core libraries are built on [ncclient](https://github.com/ncclient/ncclient)
 * Documentation is generated using [Sphinx](http://www.sphinx-doc.org/en/stable/)

 Of course, many other libraries are used as an integral part of ydk-gen and its dependencies, too many to mention!

-Developers can either use pre-packaged generated code (e.g. [ydk-py](http://cs.co/ydk-py)), or they can define the YANG models that code is to be generated for are specified in a profile file.
-This gives a developer the ability to customize the scope of their SDK based on their requirements.
+The output of ydk-gen is either a core package, that defines services and providers, or a module bundle, consisting of APIs based on YANG models.
+Each module bundle is generated using a bundle profile and the ydk-gen tool.
+Developers can either use pre-packaged generated bundles (e.g. [ydk-py](http://cs.co/ydk-py)), or they can define their own bundle, consisting of a set of YANG models, using a bundle profile (e.g. [```ietf_0_1_1.json```](profiles/bundles/ietf_0_1_1.json)).
+This gives a developer the ability to customize the scope of their bundle based on their requirements.

 ##System Requirements: